bbkr/JSON-RPC/README.md

     }

-Start server with your application as handler.
+    # start server with your application as handler
     JSON::RPC::Server.new( application => My::App ).run;

-Your server is now available at http://localhost:8080 .
+Your server is now available at *http://localhost:8080*.

-Jump to advanced stuff below if you like...

-### Application
+## ADVANCED STUFF

+Examples above _make easy things easy_.
+Now it is time to make _hard things possible_.

+### Should I use class name vs object instance as server handler?

-* You can provide class name or object instance.
+You can use both.
 Using class name results in static dispatch while using object instance allows you to initialize attributes in your class.

     class My::App {